AMMHasan/Copy-number-architectures-define-treatment-mediated-selection-of-lethal-prostate-cancer-clones/README.md

 Below are brief descriptions of each code and accompanied source data provided:

-Figure 2 was generated using GraphPad Prism using data_fig2 (copy number for 299 bins of 0.5Mb in size, along Chromosome X, across patients along with proportion of gain for each patient calculated) following the steps below:
+Figure 2 was generated using GraphPad Prism by connecting the dots representing the proportion of mets with gain for Chr:X 500kb bins from data_fig2 (copy number for 299 bins of 0.5Mb in size, along Chromosome X, across patients along with proportion of gain for each patient calculated).
+The area below the line was subsequently colored using Adobe Illustrator.

 #Figure_3a.R:
 The R codes for Figure 3a use the data_fig3a, from Source_Data.RData object provided with this git project, to generate the map of structural variant break-points at the AR locus on chromosome X. The data are also provided as data_fig3a sheet in Source_Data.xlsx file.